-Our significant accounting policies are described in the notes to the financial statements included in the registration statement on Form S-1.
-As of June 30, 2018, there have been no material changes to any of the critical accounting policies contained therein.
+Our significant accounting policies are described in Note 4 to the financial statements included elsewhere in this Quarterly Report.
+As of June 30, 2019, there have been no material changes to any of the critical accounting policies contained in our disclosure reported in "Critical Accounting Policies" in our Annual Report on Form 10-K for the year ended December 31, 2018 except as disclosed in Note 4 to the financial statements included elsewhere in this Quarterly Report.